cirocosta/controlify-android/README.md

 ### Main Loop

 Deve haver em uma thread um loop principal emitindo eventos de X em X ms. Para cada iterada dentro deste loop deve-se obter as informações do device (infos de sensores e botões) e então executar algum callback passado pela interface.
 A classe `MyDevice` portanto tratar-se-á apenas de uma representação do estado do aparelho.

+## Considerations

+At this time this implementation is REALLY laggy for a real application.
+We are wasting a bunch of time parsing/constructing these JSON objects and sending over to *socket.io*.
+This is all about conception :grin: